Agoric/agoric-sdk/packages/swingset-liveslots/src/vatstore-usage.md

 This object needs to be pre-generated because the second (and subsequent) versions of the vat will use it to reach all other durable objects from their predecessors, so v2 can remember things that were stored by v1.
 The most significant values of "baggage" are the KindHandles for durable Kinds made by v1.
 V2 will need these to call `defineDurableKind` and re-attach behavior for each one.
 Each version must re-attach behavior for *all* durable Kinds created by its predecessors.

-`o+d6/1` is allocated for the "baggage" collection, indicating that it is a scalarDurableMapStore (`o+d6` is used for that collection type), and also that it is the first collection (of any type) allocated in the vat.
+The above rules about kindID and collectionID allocation result in the baggage being associated with vref `o+d6/1`, indicating that it is a scalarDurableMapStore (`o+d6` is used for that collection type) and also that it is the first collection of any type allocated in the vat.
+This value is also stored under key `baggageID` (see `provideBaggage` in [collectionManager.js](./collectionManager.js)).
+* `v6.vs.baggageID` : `o+d6/1`

 If userspace version 1 starts `buildRootObject` by calling `makeScalarBigWeakSetStore()` and then three `makeScalarSetStore()`s, they are likely to be assigned `o+v5/2`, `o+v4/3`, `o+v4/4`, and `o+v4/5` respectively.
 Such collections IDs start with `2` because `1` is claimed by baggage.